 New York, NY 10025

 It is the practice of Bank Street College to offer an honorarium for author or illustrator visits that we have solicited because of the content relevance with an aspect of School for Children curriculum.
 Compensation is $500 for three hours.
-These visits typically include reading with children, sharing about the process of creating a book, answering questions, and signing books at the Bank Street Bookstore.
+These visits typically include reading with children, sharing about the process of creating a book, answering questions, and signing books.
 Illustrators are invited to draw on our “Illustrators’ Walls” in the Bank Street Library.

 Authors and illustrators who request the opportunity to visit the Bank Street School for Children will be accommodated based on our curricular needs, program schedule, and available funds.
 The School for Children will purchase two books for every classroom involved in an author’s visit.